What Is Browser Fingerprinting? Canvas, Fonts, WebGL, WebGPU

 AmIUnique, a fingerprinting research project from INRIA, found that the median browser in their dataset was distinguishable from 99.1% of all others.
 Only 0.9% of browsers shared an identical fingerprint with at least one other browser.

 The commercial fingerprinting industry is substantial.
-Multiple companies sell fingerprinting-as-a-service products to advertisers, fraud detection services, and analytics platforms.
+Multiple companies sell fingerprinting-as-a-service products to advertisers, risk review services, and analytics platforms.
 These services combine dozens of signals into a single identifier that persists across sessions and sites.

 For individual users, browser fingerprinting means that clearing cookies, using incognito mode, or switching networks does not prevent tracking.
 Your device's combination of properties follows you across the web.